Skip to content

 • Tallyfy’s comment feature is your built-in Kaizen suggestion box, right where the work happens.

-2. AI-Powered Suggestions (Future of Kaizen): Tallyfy is moving towards leveraging AI to analyze patterns in process execution and comments.
+2. AI-Powered Suggestions (Future of Kaizen): Tallyfy is moving towards using AI to analyze patterns in process execution and comments.
 This means Tallyfy can proactively highlight areas for small improvements or even suggest refinements based on collective team feedback, acting as an intelligent assistant in your Kaizen efforts.

 3. Rapid Implementation via Instant Template Updates: A core tenet of Kaizen is quick action on small improvements.
 When you edit a Tallyfy template, the changes are live immediately for all new processes launched from it.
 There are no complex versioning delays or lengthy rollout procedures for these incremental enhancements.